Parents’ Words of Encouragement to Children

 Do: That was kind of you to share your cookie.

-Using encouraging words and recognizing your child’s efforts rather than their achievements supports their development and most importantly self-esteem.
-Children will gain passion and motivation in continuing to inspire themselves throughout their lives.
+Using encouraging words and recognizing your child’s efforts rather than their achievements supports their development and most importantly their self-esteem.
+Children will continue to gain passion and motivation with your support and encouragement.

 Crystal Maciel, CFA Intern